 Overview

-Franck was a pupil under Liz Davies, the co-author of Housing Allocation and Homelessness.
+Franck was a pupil under Liz Davies, who is the co-author of Housing Allocation and Homelessness.
 Through her he gained extensive insight into homelessness appeals under the Housing Act 1996 and all areas of defendant side housing law.

 Notable Cases